sap-tutorials/Tutorials/tutorials/datahub-trial-v2-setup/datahub-trial-v2-setup.md

 To access the SAP Data Hub Launchpad in AWS or GCP or Azure you need go through the chapters 3.3 and 3.4 as described in the [Getting Started with SAP Data Hub, trial edition] (https://caldocs.hana.ondemand.com/caldocs/help/8772c957-0de5-459b-b98a-27180932f0da_Getting_Started_Guide_v28.pdf) guide.

 Enter **DEFAULT** as the **Tenant**, `DATAHUB` as **Username** and the password which you have selected during system setup as **Password** to logon to the Launchpad.
 The system displays the **Application Launchpad** page.
-If you see an error message that the web browser is not able to verify the security certificate of https://sapdatahubtrial, you need to confirm this error message (reason: the appliance uses self-signed certificates).
+If you see an error message that the web browser is not able to verify the security certificate, you need to confirm this error message (reason: the appliance uses self-signed certificates).

 ![picture_01](./datahub-trial-v2-setup_01.png)